RubyRondina/Portfolio/README.md

 ### [Project 5: Google Analytics, Google Merchandise E-commerce Store](https://github.com/RubyRondina/CapstoneProject)
 **Python, SQL, BigQuery, Tableau**

-A bootcamp capstone project to explore different variables in the the Google Analytics Sample Dataset housed on BigQuery Public, to see which variables, if any, had an effect on Total Global Revenue for the December 2016 and January 2017 time period.
+An exploration on the different variables in the Google Analytics Sample Dataset housed on BigQuery Public, to see which variables, if any, had an effect on Total Global Revenue for the December 2016 and January 2017 time period.